 As you can see, there is a lot of ground to cover.
 It is not an easy task, but it must be done.
 However tempting it may seem, try not to implement the Agile methodology selectively.
 Without key communication pillars in place, the whole structure falls down like a house of cards.

-Artifacts, informal collaboration, and meetings are the main tools in the businesses arsenal.
+Artifacts, informal collaboration, and meetings are the main tools in the business arsenal.
 They are not some fads you should embrace on hype, but invaluable opportunities for inspection and adaptation.

 To harness their power, open the channels of communication and keep everyone in the information loop.
 Prevent the meetings from becoming a time-waste and being cumbersome on the teams.
 Inspect the progress, draw lessons from it, and test for success.